hailingfang/documentation/file-layout-markup-language/file-layout-markup-language.rst

     which include the "[]" marker and statments it containing.
     The second is called "angled bracket part" or "curly bracket part".
 The last is called "round parenthese part".

-* statment
-    A statament in FLML is a expression end by ";".
-If the statament is last one of a sentence part. the ";" can be omiited.

 * block
     A block is the uint which construct the further data structure.
 For instance, :code:`[8] <int> ()` (example A),